The ILLOREAEN SAGA – Book 1: CATASTROPHE!

 The purpose of this blog is to share knowledge and open a discussion.

-When the Toba Super Volcanic erupted 75 000 years ago, causing shock waves and wind storms world-wide, there were many hominin (modern and extinct human) species roaming the earth in small groups.
+When the Toba Super Volcanic erupted 75 000 years ago, causing shock waves and windstorms worldwide, many hominin (modern and extinct human) species roamed the earth in small groups.

 Supporting arguments to the 1st premise:

-All the human species experiencing a Catastrophe during and after the Toba explosion.
+All the human species experienced a Catastrophe during and after the Toba explosion.

 Supporting arguments to the 2nd premise:

 The shock waves and storm winds generated by the Toba explosion would have travelled round the earth, possibly peaking in the Atlantic Ocean and triggering earthquakes and eruptions everywhere.
 During the volcanic winter with an invisible sun, water sources and lakes dried up, extending the Catastrophe for centuries.

 Some of the human species were as intelligent as we are and were able to choose their lifestyle and could have developed sophisticated technology.